Home heating is now

 drilled in the cast iron to install this probe. |

-A draft gauge mounts permanently on your stove pipe,
+A draft gauge mounts permanently on

-and can fluctuate with wind and temperature conditions.
+of your stove and can fluctuate with wind and temperature conditions.

 Another key to limiting creosote